VictorTaelin/swarm-js/README.md

-## Swarm.js
+## Disclaimer

-**Disclaimer: this library isn't activelly maintained as I moved on to other things.
+**This library isn't activelly maintained as I moved on to other things.
 If you'd like to maintain it, please let me know.
 For now, I think I can point to Erebos: https://erebos.js.org/**

+## Swarm.js

 This library allows you to interact with the Swarm network from JavaScript.